Z-siteA Companion to the Works of Louis Zukofsky

 This poem is an account of the Zukofskys’ trip to Europe from late June to mid-Sept.
 1957; the four countries are England, France, Italy and Switzerland.

 171.1 Merry, La Belle / antichi, tilling—: this opening alludes to the four countries visited and the three main languages of the Zukofskys’ European sojourn.
 Merry as in Merry Old England, La Belle, Fr. the beautiful, antichi, It. ancient or the ancients, and tilling referring to the peaceful agricultural Switzerland—the word appears twice on 196 (Scroggins Bio 283).
+In a 15 Oct.
+1958 letter to Lorine Niedecker, LZ translates antichi as antiques, remarking that this is what he saw on store signs in Italy (HRC 20.4).

 171.3 of pastime and / good company: echoes a famous song composed by King Henry VIII, often called “The King’s Ballad,” whose opening lines are: “Pastime with good company / I love and shall until I die…” (Corman, “Love—In These Words,” 40-41).
 LZ repeats these lines, with a slight variation, as the closing lines of the poem.